What Do Labels on the Front of Food Packaging Really Mean?

 “Made With” can be very misleading.
 “Made with real fruit” is a good example.
 The law does not require the label to specify how much fruit.
 This boast is particularly prevalent in snacks for children, which may contain a grape or two in a snack that is otherwise mostly sugar.
 “Made with whole grains” is another little white [label] lie.
 You as the consumer are led to believe it is a whole grain product, but the label is not required to state how much whole grain is in the product.
 Its main ingredient could still be refined flour—with only a small amount of whole wheat added.
 In that case, the food won’t contain all the fiber and other nutrients associated with whole grains.

-This is often a tip-off that something good was taken out of the food, requiring another process to out some of that good stuff back in.
-Enriched flour and enriched white bread are not as nourishing as their whole wheat counterparts.
+This is often a tip-off that vitamins and minerals have been added back into a product to replace the nutrients lost during the refining process.
+Enriched flour and enriched white bread are not as nourishing as their whole grain counterparts.

 Legally, this term describes the flavor of the food, not how it was made.
 As the consumer, you imagine the food being smoked in a backyard BBQ, or in an old-fashioned smokehouse.
 In fact, the food could have been artificially or chemically smoked and/or could just contain smoked flavoring.

 Look at the ingredients to see what’s actually in there.
 “Drink” in the name of a product tells you that this is not 100% juice.
 It may, in fact, be mostly sugar and water, with some added Vitamin C. This allows the manufacturer to say an orange drink is “high in Vitamin C,” even if it’s a long way from being real orange juice.
 Only beverages that are 100% juice may be called “juice.”